CDRT/docs/bios/settings/thinkstation/autopoweron.md

 Options:

-1. **Disabled** - the system will not turn on automatically.
-Default.
+1. **Disabled** - Default.
-2. Single Event - turn on one-time on the specified day and time.
+2. Single Event - one time, on the specified day and time.
-3. Daily Event - turn on every day at the specified time.
+3. Daily Event - every day, at the specified time.
-4. Weekly Event - turn on every week on the specified day and time.
+4. Weekly Event - every week, on the specified day and time.
 5. User Defined - enables `User Defined Alarm` group of settings.

 !> Values in these fields may be overwritten by the operating system.